osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 [these]({{< ref "pharo-en-osoco-parte-2.md" >}}) [previous]({{< ref "understanding-bloom-filters-with-pharo.md" >}})
 [posts]({{< ref "designing-media-for-thought-with-moldable-development.md" >}})).

-However, as Allen describes, Smalltalk is not only a great environment for general-purpose programming to what we can use as software consultants, but an exceptional research tool to *invent the future* of software.
+However, as Allen describes, Smalltalk is not only a great environment for general-purpose programming that we can use as software consultants, but an exceptional research tool to *invent the future* of software.

 I think the exposure to Smalltalk and its